Onboardbase/ctl-releases/README.md

-# onboardbasectl
+# Onboardbase CTL
-onboardbasectl is a CLI tool for setting up Onboardbase platform to be hosted locally.
+Onboardbase CTL is a CLI tool for setting up Onboardbase platform to be hosted locally.

 # Installation